King John and Worcestershire

 Costumes from the TV production of Robin Hood were featured as part of the 'STARSTRUCK' Costume Exhibition in Worcester Cathedral from 15 August - 6 September 2009.

 Worcester 1250 A.D.
 A 1:500 scale reconstruction of the walled city of Worcester as it may have looked in the middle of the thirteenth century.
 Built by Hugh Watson and Dave Austin, and Jeremy Burr.
-This model is currently in store with the Worcester City Museum.
+This model has been renovated in 2015 to mark the 800th anniversary of Magna Carta and is on display in the Worcester City Commandery Museum,

 To find out more about King John and Magna Carta.